o3de/o3de.org/content/docs/user-guide/interactivity/robotics/vehicle-dynamics.md

 ### Manual control

 The `VehicleModel` will handle input events with names "steering" and "accelerate".
-This means you can add an [InputComponent](/docs/user-guide/components/reference/gameplay/input/) to the same entity and define an input map for your input devices (such as keyboard or a game pad) to control the vehicle manually.
+This means you can add an [InputComponent](/docs/user-guide/components/reference/gameplay/input/) to the same entity and define an input map for your input devices (such as a keyboard or a gamepad) to control the vehicle manually.

 You can use tools such as [rqt_robot_steering](https://index.ros.org/p/rqt_robot_steering/) to move your robot with Twist messages. `RobotControl` is suitable to use with [ROS 2 navigation stack](https://navigation.ros.org/).

-It is possible to implement your own control mechanisms with this Component.
+It is possible to implement your own control mechanisms with this component.